The Basement Tapes: Other released Basement Tape songs

 On March 31, 2009, Legacy Records issued a remastered version of the original 1975 Basement Tapes double album, which critics praised for its improved sound quality.
 According to reviewer Scott Hreha, there was "something about the remastering that makes it feel more like an official album—the earlier CD version's weak fidelity unfairly emphasized the 'basement' nature of the recordings, where it now possesses a clarity that belies its humble and informal origins."

 In the early 1990s, a virtually complete collection of all of Dylan's 1967 recordings in Woodstock was released on a bootleg five-CD set, The Genuine Basement Tapes.
 The collection, which contains over 100 songs and alternate takes, was later remastered and issued as the four-CD bootleg A Tree With Roots.
 On November 4, 2014, Columbia/Legacy issued The Bootleg Series Vol. 11: The Basement Tapes Complete, an official 6-CD box set containing 139 tracks, mastered by Peter J. Moore, which comprises nearly all of Dylan's basement recordings, including 30 never-bootlegged tracks.
 A companion 2-CD set containing highlights from the recordings, The Basement Tapes Raw, was also released.

+For a comprehensive list of the 1967 Basement Tapes session recordings, see List of Basement Tapes songs.

 Track listing

-For a comprehensive list of the 1967 Basement Tapes session recordings, see List of Basement Tapes songs.
-See also List of Basement Tapes songs (1975).

-Note: The cassette version includes LP sides 1 and 2 on side 1, and LP sides 4 and 3 (in that order) on side 2.
+Note: The cassette version includes LP sides one and two on side one, and LP sides four and three (in that order) on side two.